 Tongue twisters play with sound, so meaning is secondary.
 For native speakers, that is part of the fun.
 However, my students have limited exposure to Spanish, so I need to use that exposure to maximum benefit.
 As teachers, if we share Spanish tongue twisters, we need to make sure students understand them and can use the language in other contexts.

 Is it worth the trouble?
-That will depend on your situation.
-However, one reason to try Spanish tongue twisters is that they are fun, a good way to practice pronunciation, and a great way to expose kids to more culture.
+I think so!
+Spanish tongue twisters are fun, a good way to practice pronunciation, and a great way to expose kids to more culture.

 Tongue Twisters for Pronunciation

 Tongue twisters give kids a reason to pronounce the same sounds over and over.
 One of the drawbacks, that kids are not communicating information, actually makes tongue twisters useful for this very specific purpose.
 Students can focus on sound and pronunciation, which is something we often don’t take time to do in class.

 For example, the letter t in Spanish is different than in English – it is dental, so the tip of the tongue goes right behind your teeth.
 With the classic tongue twister Tres tristes tigres tragaban trigo en un trigal, kids can focus on getting their tongue in the right place, and also practice the flap of the single r.

 Spanish tongue twisters also give kids practice with repeated vowel sounds.
 Pronouncing vowels correctly is essential to being understood in Spanish.

 And of course, there are whole tongue twisters created specifically for learning to roll your Rs.
 There are many versions featuring guitarra, cigarro, barril, carros, and ferrocarril in combinations with the verb rodar and rápido.
 This is just one short example: R con R guitarra, R con R barril, qué rápido ruedan las ruedas del ferrocarril.